newsroomdev/theParser/README.md

 #theParser

 *Note*: This is a completed homework assignment for MIT's 6.00x.
 I thought it was really cool though, so I decided to post it.
+Although I did well the course, this project is now deprecated.
+I'll be building other things, but welcome the pulls to spruce this up a bit.

 Directions: Run theParser from the command line using this code:

     mkdir theParser
     cd theParser
-    python ps6.py
+    python theParser.py

 To change the newsfeed, type